nickolasdias/DataScienceEmProducao/README.md

 There are three importants points to consider:

 - Phenomenal: What the phenomenal are we modeling ?
-In the case, we are modeling the daily store sales
+In the case, we are modeling the daily store sales.

 - Agents: who are the agents acting on the phenomenon of interest ?
-Customers, stores, assortments
+Customers, stores, assortments.

 - Attributes of Agents: What's the description of the agents ?